 Addressing the Knowledge Gap - 31616

 The session will introduce the concept of the knowledge gap, including what it is, why it matters, and how it affects student achievement in reading and language arts classes.
-We will dive into the strategies to bridge the gap and improve student learning outcomes.
+We will explore strategies to bridge the gap and improve student learning outcomes.
 Participants will learn how to incorporate a knowledge-rich curriculum into their reading and language arts instruction, including choosing high-quality texts, scaffolding learning, and building background knowledge.
 We will also explore the role of vocabulary instruction in improving reading comprehension and academic achievement.
-We will discuss best practices for implementing these strategies in K-12 classrooms throughout the session.
+Throughout the session, we will discuss best practices for implementing these strategies in K-12 classrooms.

 Audiences